VividCortex/siesta/README.md

 siesta [![Circle CI](https://circleci.com/gh/VividCortex/siesta.png?style=badge&circle-token=6b783c688fd8c3faed3554ca1e3548168ed87b10)](https://circleci.com/gh/VividCortex/siesta) [![GoDoc](https://godoc.org/github.com/VividCortex/siesta?status.svg)](https://godoc.org/github.com/VividCortex/siesta)
 ====

-Siesta is a composable framework for writing HTTP handlers in Go.
+Siesta is a framework for writing composable HTTP handlers in Go.
 It supports typed URL parameters, middleware chains, and context passing.

 Getting started
 ---
-Siesta offers a Service type, which is a collection of middleware chains and handlers rooted at a base URI.
+Siesta offers a `Service` type, which is a collection of middleware chains and handlers rooted at a base URI.
 There is no distinction between a middleware function and a handler function; they are all considered to be handlers and have access to the same arguments.

 Siesta accepts many types of handlers.
-Refer to the [GoDoc](https://godoc.org/github.com/VividCortex/siesta#Service.Route) documentation for Service.Route for more information.
+Refer to the [GoDoc](https://godoc.org/github.com/VividCortex/siesta#Service.Route) documentation for `Service.Route` for more information.

 Here is the `simple` program in the examples directory.
-It demonstrates the use of a Service, routing, middleware, and a Context.
+It demonstrates the use of a `Service`, routing, middleware, and a `Context`.

 ```go
 package main